 Yes it is.
 Just like all other countries it also depends on where you go.
 Mid cities are the most dangerous but if you're coming to South Africa I assume its to see all the beauty our country has to offer.
 People here are very warm and friendly.
 If you need help with anything all you have to do is ask.
 Still, be alert and observant.
 Tourists like anywhere else are seen as easy targets as they tend to carry money and expensive cameras and so on.
-So take all the same precautions you usually would and enjoy your trip! almost 9 years ago
+So take all the same precautions you usually would and enjoy your trip! about 9 years ago

 I agree, yes it is - with a few notable exceptions.
 As Nicole said, mid-town in any of the big cities can be intimidating, especially after dark.
 Best thing to do is ask your hotel concierge or locals about the places to avoid.